-Carlisle City Council is currently at Level 1 of the standard and hopes to achieve Level 2 by March 2008.
+Carlisle City Council is currently at Level 1 of the standard and hopes to achieve Level 2 by the end of the financial year 2007/08 [define].

 Governance

 People

 Carlisle City Council has 785 employees.
 Significantly reducing the number of days lost to sickness has meant we have improved our capacity to deliver services.
 We are also "growing our own" to counter national skills shortages in some areas like planning.
 We are increasing the skills of our existing workforce through Learning City and Leading by Example, and encouraging others in the Local Partnership to do the same.